 Unfortunately, there isn’t just one simple answer to this question.

-A good thing to keep in mind, ISO setting between 800 and 3200, aperture between f/2.8 and f/5.6, and shutter speed between 15 seconds and 30 seconds have given great results.
+Keep in mind that ISO settings between 800 and 3200, f/2.8 and f/5.6, and shutter speeds between 15 and 30 seconds have produced excellent results.

 If the shutter speed is above 15 seconds it will result in a slight star movement.

 In low-light situations, wider-angle lenses are typically more adaptable, while longer lenses provide you with more compositional alternatives.
 Make sure to take off any lens filters because they could cause image distortion.
 Most likely, using a manual setting for infinite focal length will get the greatest results.

 For more tips, read our blog on photographing the Northern Lights.